 Arctic and International Relations Series

-A partnership between the Canadian Studies Center/Arctic and International Relations and the Future of Ice initiative at the University of Washington is dedicated to translating scholarship into policy options to enhance international cooperation in the Arctic and the inclusion of Arctic Indigenous peoples in decision making for the region.
-The Center and Future of Ice host on-going workshops, symposia, and conferences and produce Arctic and International Affairs Series to address issues that challenge cooperation in the Arctic and suggest policy options for the future.
-Also see our video series here.
+The International Policy Institute, Canadian Studies Center, and Center for Global Studies in the Henry M. Jackson School of International Studies are dedicated to translating scholarship into policy options to enhance international cooperation in the Arctic and the inclusion of Arctic Indigenous peoples in decision making for the region.
+The Arctic and International Relations Series includes publications, video interviews and podcasts.

 Fall 2020, Issue #7 – The Right to Sea Ice: Canadian Arctic Policy and Inuit Prioties